 Moreover, ‘Nanoscale’ term makes also the connection with materials science which incorporates elements of physics and chemistry, and is at the forefront of nanoscience and nanotechnology research.
 In recent years, materials science has become more widely known as a specific field of science and engineering.

 Peter also discuss about the context, the timing, making a link with Berlin Wall crumbling :

-Peter Gluck wrote:
+Quote from Peter Gluck

 LENR Cities came just-in-time because 2015 is the game changer year of the breakthrough, of the great progress for LENR.
 As the Berlin Wall has fallen 25 yeras ago, now the imaginary but impenetrable wall between energy dream and energy wall will fall too.
 And LENR-Cities is here, well prepared for what will follow, ready to lead the changes for countries, regions, industries, technologies and people.
 So be it!